 Benefits of Ginger

-A British medical journal called The Lancet reported that 2 capsules of powdered ginger root (940 milligrams) was twice as effective as Dramamine, a drug used for those who suffer motion sickness.
+A British medical journal called The Lancet reported that two capsules of powdered ginger root (940 milligrams) was twice as effective as Dramamine, a drug used for those who suffer motion sickness.

 Ginger contains a compound that dissolves parasites and parasitical eggs.
 Therefore, after a visit to a tropical country, it would be good to take any ginger product, especially in its raw form.
 It may not be to your liking but it sure is better than having parasites.

-The University of Michigan conducted a study using Gingerol, the principle component in ginger.
+The University of Michigan conducted a study using Gingerol, the principal component in ginger.
 It demonstrated that Gingerol can help to kill ovarian cancer.

 In Perú, ginger is sliced and put in hot water as a cure for stomach aches.